olebol/Olebol/README.md

 I'm a student at Codam, Amsterdam's 42 🌟
 - 🧞‍♂️ I’m currently working on a project called minishell 🐢
-- 🤷‍♂️ I’m learning C and C++
+- 🤷‍♂️ I’m learning C
-- 🙋‍♂️ I’m looking to collaborate on funky coding projects
+- 🙋‍♂️ I’m looking to collaborate on any cool coding projects
-- 🤷‍♂️ I’m looking for help with C related coding